How to financially empower yourself by investing in property (even if you think you can’t afford to)

 Property investments also give you options.
 Whether you choose to purchase and manage a buy to let property or invest in a crowdfunded development, property can become a passive income stream, one of the secrets to accumulating wealth.

 Having spent years advising wealthy people, two things became very apparent to me: wealthy people have multiple sources of income, and the wealthiest people tended to have a lot of wealth from property.

 How you can take a nest egg and turn it in to a property portfolio

 The secret to a successful property portfolio is knowing what you can afford, where to buy, what property strategy to follow and which type of property to purchase.

 Once you know how much money you have to invest, you need to consider total costs, not just the purchase price.
-People can forget stamp duty, renovation costs, ongoing maintenance, management fees, mortgage costs etc. These things will need to be covered (ideally by the rent, with some money left over as profit).
+People can forget stamp duty, renovation costs, ongoing maintenance, mortgage costs etc. You’ll also need a property manager so there are management fees too.
+These things will need to be covered (ideally by the rent, with some money left over as profit).

 People assume buy-to-let properties and houses of multiple occupation (HMOs) are the only options available to them.
 But there are in fact a range of different property portfolio building strategies, some require much lower capital outlays than others – like the rent-to-rent strategy.